jeffreycao1998/advanced-node/README.md

-Compilation of new ways I've learned to use node!
+Compilation of new node concepts I've learned!